ARCHER2-HPC/archer2-docs/docs/archer2-migration/porting.md

 system can usually be copied over to the full system and work well and give good performance.
-However, if you run into issues with executables taken from the 4-cabinet system on the full system you should recompile in the fist instance.
+However, if you run into issues with executables taken from the 4-cabinet system on the full system you should recompile in the first instance.

 Information on compiling applications on the full system can be found in the